Wednesday, January 31, 2018

 Parent Teacher Conference

 Unfortunately, she still needs a lot of improvement, so we will keep our deal: no iPad, no Netflix, and lots of reading.
-I talked to her teachers and asked them if maybe the second language - third for Giovanna - can be compromising her learning.
-They said next placement test Giovanna takes will be given in both languages- Spanish and English to see if her difficulty is duo to the confusion of the languages, or just a solo difficulty in reading.
+I talked to her teachers and asked them if maybe the second language (third for Giovanna) could be compromising her learning.
+They said next placement test Giovanna takes will be given in both languages Spanish and English to see if her difficulty is due to confusion of the languages or just a solo difficulty in reading.

 A few days ago I got Giovanna's school pictures.
-They turned out great!
-I can't believe how big she is comparing to last year's picture!!!
+They turned out so cute!
+I can't believe how big she is compared to last year's picture!!!

-Giovanna is loving, sweet and delicate.
+Giovanna is loving, sweet, and delicate.
 She is gracious and calm.
-And everyday she teaches me so much about love in every single way.
-She is truly a special daughter of God, and I am grateful for being her mom.
+And everyday she teaches me so much about love in every way.
+She is truly a special daughter of God, and I am grateful for being her mama.

 Tuesday, January 30, 2018